Output Perturbation for Differentially Private Convex Optimization: Faster and More General: Excess Risk Bounds for Conceptual Output Perturbation Method

-Notice that in the practical regime $\delta \ll 1$, the condition $\sqrt{\epsilon} \lesssim \cd$ is only restrictive if $\epsilon > 1$.
+Notice that in the practical regime $\delta \ll 1$, the condition $\sqrt{\varepsilon} \lesssim \cd$ is only restrictive if $\varepsilon > 1$.
 In this regime, other algorithms (e.g. gradient descent output perturbation \cite{zhang2017}, noisy SVRG \cite{wang2017}) that use the alternative form of Gaussian noise are not even differentially private in general, as shown in \cite[Theorem 1]{zhao2019}.
-For $\epsilon \leq 1$, the condition $\sqrt{\epsilon} \lesssim \cd$ automatically holds for any $\delta \in \left(0, \frac{1}{2}\right)$.
-Indeed, $\sqrt{\epsilon} \leq \cd$ if $\epsilon \leq 1$ and $\delta \leq \frac{1}{9}.$
+For $\varepsilon \leq 1$, the condition $\sqrt{\varepsilon} \lesssim \cd$ automatically holds for any $\delta \in \left(0, \frac{1}{2}\right)$: indeed, $\sqrt{\varepsilon} \leq \cd$ if $\varepsilon \leq 1$ and $\delta \leq \frac{1}{9}.$

 \begin{remark} Consider the trivial algorithm that outputs some fixed $w_{0} \in \WW$ (regardless of the input data or function), which has excess risk $\leq LR.$ Then the above excess risk upper bounds (and indeed all other upper bounds in this paper) can be written as $\min\{LR, ...\}$.
-Thus, the upper bounds given in \cref{cor: sc upper bound} for $\FF$ are non-trivial only if $\pe < 1$ (for $\delta = 0$) or $\lpe < 1$ (for $\delta > 0$).
-Likewise, our upper bounds for $\FFE$ are non-trivial only if $\pen < 1$ (for $\delta = 0$) or $\lpen < 1$ (for $\delta > 0$).
+Thus, the upper bounds given in \cref{cor: sc upper bound} for $\FFE$ are non-trivial only if $\pen < 1$ (for $\delta = 0$) or $\lpen < 1$ (for $\delta > 0$).

 \end{remark}